 - Emotional and behavioural Support: All support staff have received training in restorative approaches to behaviour management, coaching and mentoring of individual pupils.
 Further to this, our support staff have attended a range of training provided by the local authority to support young people who need nurture, anger management etc.

-- We are adding training on social stories to support the behaviour, communication and interaction of some of our students who find those unspoken social rules difficult to understand.
+- Social Stories is used to support the behaviour, communication and interaction of some of our students who find those unspoken social rules difficult to understand.